anhaidgroup/sparkly/README.md

 * It can scale to large tables, for example, with tens of millions or hundreds of millions of tuples.
 * It outperforms many state-of-the-art blocking solutions.
-See [the paper](https://www.vldb.org/pvldb/vol16/p1507-paulsen.pdf) for details.
+See [this paper](https://www.vldb.org/pvldb/vol16/p1507-paulsen.pdf) for details.
 * Variations of Sparkly have been implemented in industry and used by hundreds of enterprises.

 ### How It Works